 3 The Disturbing and Gruesome Polaroid Collection

 After murdering a victim, Dahmer would take photos of the body in various stages of dismemberment.
 He would also pose the body in deeply disturbing positions, explaining, “It was my way of remembering their appearance, their physical beauty.
 If I couldn’t keep them there with me whole, I at least could keep their skeletons.”

-On May 26th, 1991, Dahmer’s neighbour called the police to report a young boy running naked in the street.
+On May 26, 1991, Dahmer’s neighbour called the police to report a young boy running naked in the street.
 When they arrived, Dahmer managed to convince the officers that the 19-year-old boy was his lover who had too much to drink.
-Not wanting to get involved in a homosexual domestic dispute, the officers left the young teenager with Dahmer—the victim was handed back over to the serial killer.
+Not wanting to get involved in a homosexual domestic dispute, the officers left the young teenager with Dahmer—essentially handing the victim back to the serial killer.

-Then on July 22nd, 1991, a man named Tracy Edwards appeared drunk in the street and had a handcuff dangling from his wrist.
-When he told officers a “weird dude” had handcuffed him they decided to check out Dahmer’s apartment.
-One of the officers noticed the sickening polaroid collection and began to investigate further – he uncovered the ‘Fridge of Horrors’ with jars containing genitalia and other body parts.
+Then on July 22, 1991, a man named Tracy Edwards appeared drunk in the street with handcuffs dangling from his wrist.
+When he told officers a “weird dude” had handcuffed him, they decided to check out Dahmer’s apartment.
+One of the officers noticed the sickening polaroid collection and began to investigate further.
+He uncovered the ‘Fridge of Horrors’ with jars containing genitalia and other body parts.

 The chief medical examiner stated, “It was more like dismantling someone’s museum than an actual crime scene.”